ElNinjaGaiden/AutoProxy/README.md

 ### Instance level

 There is one last level of configuration: instance level.
-Due configuration settings are defined at the prototype definition of the AutoProxy super class, each proxy instance inherits this properties and you can set them at instance level:
+Due configuration settings are defined at the prototype definition of the base proxy class, each proxy instance inherits this properties and you can set them at instance level:

     <script type="text/javascript">
         $(document).ready(function () {